apache/hudi/website/docs/quick-start-guide.md

 ```

 :::note
-For a Primary keyed Hudi table, the join condition in MIT is expected to contain the primary keys of the table.
+For a Primary keyed Hudi table, the join condition in `Merge Into` is expected to contain the primary keys of the table.
 For a Keyless table, the join condition in MIT can be on any arbitrary data columns.
 :::